taocpp/PEGTL/doc/Inputs-and-Parsing.md

 ### Custom Readers

-An incremental input consists of `tao::pegtl::buffer_input` together with a *reader*, a class or function that is used by the buffer input to fill the buffer.
+An incremental input consists of `buffer_input<>` together with a *reader*, a class or function that is used by the buffer input to fill the buffer.

 The buffer input is a class template with multiple template parameters.